Officer-Involved Critical Incidents (OICIs)

-The office’s officer-involved shooting reports, by year:
+The office’s officer-involved critical incidents reports, by year:

-The State Attorney’s Role in Officer-involved Shootings
+The State Attorney’s Role in Officer-Involved Critical Incidents (OICIs)

 Melissa W. Nelson assumed the office of the State Attorney for the Fourth Judicial Circuit (the “Office”) on January 3, 2017.
 Under the Florida Constitution, she is the chief state law enforcement official in the circuit, which covers Duval, Clay, and Nassau Counties.
 The State Attorney has no administrative authority or control over the personnel of the county sheriffs’ offices or other policing departments within the jurisdiction.
 But, the State Attorney is a state official and, therefore, does not answer to the municipal or county governments within the judicial circuit, including the county sheriffs and other policing departments.
 The authority and control of our municipal and county policing agencies reside with each municipal or county government.